-Retailers might have heard about the periodic and perpetual method in the process of tracking inventory.
-Choosing one system seems like an inconsequential decision but it can have a significant impact.
-Which is how easy and accurate the inventory management is.
+Retailers might have heard about the periodic and perpetual method in tracking inventory.
+Choosing one system seems like an inconsequential decision but it can have a significant impact, which is how easy and accurate the inventory management is.

-If a retail business can not keep an eye on the number of available products, they may have to face overstocking, excess warehouse cost, and the inability to forecast new trends.
+Suppose a retail business can not keep an eye on the number of available products.
+In that case, they may have to face overstocking, excess warehouse cost, and the inability to forecast new trends.
 Besides, poor inventory management leads to customer dissatisfaction because of delivery delays and outdated products.
 In today’s article, we will present with you the two systems to track inventory – periodic and perpetual.
 We’ll also show you how to choose a well-fitted method with your store.

 What is Periodic inventory vs. Perpetual inventory?